openqasm/openqasm/source/language/openpulse.rst

 and OpenPulse Experiment`_:cite:`mckay2018`.
 The textual format described here has several advantages over the original JSON format:

-- Improved readability
+- Improved readability.
-- Pulse timing is based on instruction ordering and works with programs containing branching control flow
+- Pulse timing is based on instruction ordering and works with programs containing branching control flow.
 - Reusable gate calibrations enable more succinct calibration descriptions.
 - Pulse definitions are declared as a calibration for individual circuit instructions attached to physical qubits enabling the microcoding of gate level operations.
 - Richer ability to compose complex pulses through natural DSP-like operations.
 - Clearly defined relationship between pulses, channels and the phases of compilation to hardware resources.
-- Use of multiple frames on a single channel at the same time (see :ref:`Geometric gate`)
+- Use of multiple frames on a single channel at the same time (see :ref:`Geometric gate`).

 Openpulse provides a flexible programming model that should extend to many quantum control schemes